Mehgugs/lacord/README.md

     - The string field `route` is the path component of the URL you configure your application to use.
       In the URL `https://example.com/interactions` this would be `/interactions`.
 Once again if you're redirecting traffic to lacord from an external service make sure the path is adjusted if necessary.
-    - The function field `interact` is called when a discord interaction event is received by the webhook.
+    - The function field `interact` is called when a Discord interaction event is received by the webhook.
-      The first argument is the json object payload discord sent, the next argument is the https response object.
+      The first argument is the json object payload Discord sent, the next argument is the https response object.
-      Return a valid json object from the function to send it to discord; if you do not it will respond with 500.
+      Return a valid json object from the function to send it to Discord; if you do not it will respond with 500.
       Any error in this function is caught and will respond with 503, logging the message internally.
       You can also manipulate the response object to set the body directly, but this should be avoided unless necessary.
     - The function field `fallthrough` receives a response object, and is called with any other request (i.e requests to paths other than the `route`).